Levi Roots

-Keith Valentine Graham (born 24 June 1958), better known as Levi Roots, is a Jamaican-British businessman and celebrity chef.
+Keith Valentine Graham (born 24 June 1958), better known as Levi Roots, is a Jamaican-British businessman, celebrity chef, musician, television personality, author, and radio presenter.
 He came to prominence on the fourth series of the British TV show Dragons' Den where he successfully pitched his Reggae Reggae Sauce.
 According to the Sunday Times Rich List, Roots is worth an estimated £30 million.

 Early life

 Roots was born in Clarendon, Jamaica.
 He was raised by his grandmother after his parents moved to the United Kingdom, until he joined them at age 11.
 He was raised as a Christian, but converted to the Rastafari faith aged 18.